 For a place to stay in keeping with the town’s historic significance, the Fort Casey Inn provides a modern take on officer housing from pre-World War I. The row of historic cottages date back to around 1909 when they served as Non-Commissioned Officers’ Quarters for the neighboring defense installation.
 They have been modernized to current standards, while still maintaining their Georgian Revival style.

 We stayed in the Doctor’s House, Unit #10 at the end of the row of cottages.
 The unit had two bedrooms, both located on the upper floor, along with a bathroom.
-On the main floor is a fully outfitted kitchen and living room with gas stove.
-Decor is a mix of patriotic memorabilia, antiques, and replicas, creating a nostalgic feeling with which to overlook Crockett Lake.
+On the main floor are a fully outfitted kitchen and living room with gas stove.
+The decor is a mix of patriotic memorabilia, antiques, and replicas, creating a nostalgic feeling with which to overlook Crockett Lake.

 There is a large yard in front of the house, and it is not uncommon to see deer or other wildlife there in the morning or evening hours.
 Crockett Lake, located across the street, is a natural bird sanctuary, so bring your binoculars and Audubon Guide for great bird watching.